Nandalal Weerasinghe

-P. Nandalal Weerasinghe is a Sri Lankan economist and banker who is also currently serving as the 17th Governor of the Central Bank of Sri Lanka.
+Puwakdandawe Nandalal Weerasinghe is a Sri Lankan economist and banker who is also currently serving as the 17th governor of the Central Bank of Sri Lanka.
 A career officer in the Central Bank of Sri Lanka, serving as its chief economist and senior deputy governor.
 He has also served as an alternative executive director at the International Monetary Fund in Washington DC representing the countries such as Sri Lanka, Bhutan, India and Bangladesh from January 2010 to August 2012.
 He has also previously acted as a chairman of the monetary policy committee and foreign reserve management committee of the Central Bank of Sri Lanka.

-In April 2022, he was approached to replace Ajith Nivard Cabraal as the new Governor of the Central Bank of Sri Lanka with the latter decided to resign due to mounting pressures from the 2022 Sri Lankan protests.
+In April 2022, he was approached to replace Ajith Nivard Cabraal as the new governor of the Central Bank of Sri Lanka with the latter decided to resign due to mounting pressures from the 2022 Sri Lankan protests.

 Education

 Weerasinghe studied at Rahula College, Matara and Ananda College, Colombo and gained his Bachelor of Science degree from the University of Kelaniya.
 Weerasinghe holds a PhD and Master's Degree in economics from the Australian National University.